Juggernaut9434/BasicLogin/Cy-Framework.md

 ## Setup

+1. Add Cypress to NPM Project
 	- Have a Project with NPM already
 		1. Branch from the current repo
 		1. run `npm install cypress --save-dev`
 		1. create a `cypress.json` and `cypress/` folder
 	- A new Project
 		1. `npm init`
 		1. Branch off the main repo into cypress branch
 		1. `npm install cypress --save-dev`
 		1. create a `cypress.json` and `cypress/` folder

-- Put the baseUrl in the `~/cypress.json`
+1. Put the baseUrl in the `~/cypress.json`
-- create `~/cypress/integration/sample.spec.ts`
+1. create `~/cypress/integration/sample.spec.ts`
-- fill the sample.spec.ts with basic non-web data checking
+1. fill the sample.spec.ts with basic non-web data checking
-- commit those changes on the cypress branch
+1. commit those changes on the cypress branch

 ## The Framework